Skip to main content

 )

-response = await self.model.create_structure(
+response = await self.model.run(

 SystemMessage("You are a helpful assistant.
 Always use JSON format for your responses."),